warcho/demos/gbd/hale/README.md

 In this exercise, you should answer the following questions using the data provided (it may be helpful to use the `-wide` data in some instances).
 Before you begin, consider **how to assess compression/expansion** given life expectancy and hale data.

 - Are HALE and life expectancy correlated (visually, statistically)?
+	> HALE and life expectancy have a direct relationship where one increases proportionally with the other.
 - As life expectancy increases, at what rate does hale increase?
 -